MagicWumpus/feedback-bot/README.md

-# super-super-heroku-bot
+# Feedback Bot
-Bot using heroku, 24/7!
+Bot API for the "Feedback" bot!